 Yeah, I have seen the European version of the cover…

-Right and this guy just decided to just – “Oh, I’m going to put it out.”
+Right, and this guy just decided to just – “Oh, I’m going to put it out.”
 So, again, you know, it cost me a ton of money to stop it and all that shit, you know.
-It’s kind of weird people just think they can do whatever they want.
-So, anyway, anyway, I think it has a lot of – it still has a lot of energy.
+It’s kind of weird that people think they can do whatever they want.
+Anyway, I think it has a lot of – it still has a lot of energy.
 And then, I feel GOOD 2B ALIVE hasn’t even done its course yet.
 So we’re going to put all these together and release it all in one package.
-First there is going to be a new album and then after that we’ll release the old stuff.
+First, there will be a new album, and then after that, we’ll re-release the old stuff.

-That sounds really good plan because it’s almost impossible to find any old Steelheart albums from record shops anymore.
+That sounds excellent plan because it’s almost impossible to find any old Steelheart albums from record shops anymore.

 Right, exactly.
 So we’re going to bring it all back in.
 We just got – we got some issues – not issues, but we got some meetings with MCA because, you know, they own the rights to the first two albums.

-Are there any legal issues which might prevent you to re-release the first two Steelheart albums?
+Are there any legal issues that might prevent you from re-releasing the first two Steelheart albums?

-No, it’s, I mean, it’s not issues.
+No, it’s, I mean, it’s not issued.
 They’re just deals, you know, you’re making deals.
-You’re going to make deal and work out a situation.
+You’re going to make a deal and work out a situation.
 I mean, they’re going to make money, then, they’re on the business to make money, you know.
 And if we’re going to promote it and really exploit then why would they care?
-Well, it did cost me a ton of money to get out of – out of – well, the WAIT record, it cost me a quarter million dollars just to get fucking out of … just to get it fuck out of my way.
-But I’m free, I own it now, you know.
-All I know is I’m alive and we got a new fucking beginning right here, Steelheart is cranking.
+Well, it did cost me a ton of money to get out of – out of – well, the WAIT record, it cost me a quarter-million dollars to get fucking out of … just to get it fuck out of my way.
+But I’m free, and I own it now, you know.
+All I know is I’m alive, and we got a new fucking beginning right here; Steelheart is cranking.
 That’s how I look at it.
-There’s a good energy, there’s a good energy there right now.
+There’s good energy; there’s good energy there right now.
 You know, we’re alive.
-Did you see the Steelheart show tonight, did you like it?
+Did you see the Steelheart show tonight?
+Did you like it?

 All right, great!